Stay in touch

 Remission When the signs and symptoms of a disease partly or completely disappear.
 It may be temporary or permanent.

 Risk factor Something that increases a person’s chance of developing an illness such as cancer.

 Saline implant A type of breast implant that contains a sterile liquid solution (saline).
 Used in breast reconstruction.

 Secondary breast cancer Breast cancer that has spread to other parts of the body such as the bones, lungs, liver or brain.
 Also called metastases, advanced breast cancer, secondaries or stage 4 breast cancer.

 Selective internal radiation therapy (SIRT) A type of targeted internal radiotherapy that uses radioactive beads to deliver radiation to the cancer.

 Sentinel lymph node biopsy (SLNB) Identifies whether the sentinel lymph node (the first lymph node that the cancer cells are most likely to spread to) is clear of cancer cells.
+There may be more than one sentinel node.
 Sometimes called sentinel node biopsy (SNB).

 Seroma A collection of fluid that forms under a wound after an operation.
 It is a common and sometimes uncomfortable but harmless effect of breast surgery.